rsandeep15/Headlines/README.md

 # Headlines
-A macOS TouchBar Application to view the Headlines on the New York Times
+##A macOS TouchBar Application to view the current Headlines on the New York Times.

+###Touching each headline navigates the user to the associated online article.

 ![Alt text](img/sample.png?raw=true "Headlines")